Lionfish problem in the Caribbean, Florida and in the Gulf of Mexico; Should scuba divers be killing them?

 The natural lionfish predators include sharks, grouper and moray eels.
 Although this is typically only after a diver has offered them to these predators first.

 I have been on dives where lionfish have been speared in Barbados.
-On a number of occasions the smaller lionfish, not destined for the meal table, were fed to moral eels.
-Moral eels love to eat them.
+On a number of occasions the smaller lionfish, not destined for the meal table, were fed to moray eels.
+Moray eels love to eat them.

 However, last year in Antigua I witnessed a fellow diver feed a reef shark with a lionfish that was on the end of his spear.